 - Bought expensive display pieces that weren't necessary.

 I wish I would have:

-- Picked a local market where I could learn without travel expenses.
+- Picked a local market where I could learn and try new things without travel expenses.

-- Taken my time on buying costly display things until I knew exactly what I needed.
+- Taken my time buying costly display things until I knew exactly what I needed.

 - Observed and noticed layouts and booths that were busy and taken notes.

 - Started with only a few tables of stuff so I could observe other booths and customers.

 - Talked to the promoter and other vendors and asked questions.